Quickly determine the number of studs you need and the total cost to build a wall

 This framing calculator is designed to help residential builders and remodelers easily calculate the total cost and amount of lumber needed to frame a single wall.
 The calculator factors in on-center spacing between studs, lumber wastage, top and bottom plates, and using multiple studs at wall ends.

 The two most important factors you need to determine the number of studs (2x4's) you need for a wall are; 1.
-The width of the wall, and 2. the on-center spacing between your studs, or in other words the distance between each stud.
+The width of the wall, and 2. the on-center spacing between your studs, or in other words the distance between the centers of each stud.

 With these two numbers, the formula is pretty simple: